Adventure (1980 video game): Legacy

-The game has been voted the best Atari 2600 game in numerous polls, and has been noted as a significant step in the advancement of home video games.
+The game has been voted the best Atari 2600 game in numerous polls, and it has been noted as a significant step in the advancement of home video games.
 GamePro ranked it as the 28th most important video game of all time in 2007.
 In 2010, 1UP.com listed it as one of the most important games ever made in its "The Essential 50" feature.
 Entertainment Weekly named Adventure as one of the top 10 games for the Atari 2600.